PattanaikL/conf_solv/data/README.txt

 The data files are too big to be shared here.
-Please look for the files in the supplemental information of the publication: "ConfSolv: Prediction of solute conformer free energies across a range of solvents".
+The dataset is made available through Zenodo and can be found here: (Paste DOI).